RohanAlexander/telling_stories_with_data/_book/11-static_communication.md

 ### Toronto bike parking

-Let us see another example of a static map, this time using Toronto data accessed using `opendatatoronto` [@citesharla].
+Let us see another example of a static map, this time using Toronto data accessed using `opendatatoronto` [@citeSharla].
 The dataset that we are going to plot is available here: https://open.toronto.ca/dataset/street-furniture-bicycle-parking/.